 The investor visa is similar to the startup visa in that they share the minimum amount of capital of $200,000 dollars.
 Depending on the time you are applying for the investors visa there are certain sectors in Brazil that qualify as productive activities that you are allowed to invest in.

 You must do research and create a business plan detailing where and how will your investment money be distributed in.
 You may be allowed to obtain a permanent residency if you prove that your investment will bring new technologies and innovation into Brazil.

 Brazil allows for double citizenship under the condition that the other country does as well.
 The United States does not officially recognize dual citizenship, but is not against it meaning that you can obtain a Brazilian citizenship while still maintaining your American passport.
 You will be considered a Brazilian citizen by the government when you are inside the country.

 I hope you’ve found this article on how to get residency in Brazil to be helpful.
-For more information, or for assistance with residency in Brazil or elsewhere, please contact us below by filling out the form, Thank you.
+For more information, or for assistance with residency in Brazil or elsewhere, please contact us HERE.

 Like Our Articles?